pchachicho/tycho-actions/README.md

 ## Continuos Integration (CI) with Github Actions

 Tycho is packaged and published to pypi automatically by the github workflows on this project.
-To create a main/master pypi package for tycho, the `VERSION` in `tycho/__init__.py` will need to be updated.
+To create a main/master pypi package for tycho, the `VERSION` in `tycho/__init__.py` will need to be updated by the developer to the desired stable release version number.

-If testing in develop branch only, editing the `tycho/__init__.py` file will NOT be necessary, as the pypi-dev-upload.yml workflow will create a new tag based on day and time for your testing purposes that will be uploaded upon each push to develop branch.
-This means that a pr from feature branch to develop results in an automatic pypi build.
+If testing in the develop branch only, editing the `tycho/__init__.py` file will NOT be necessary to generate a pypi package build, as the pypi-dev-upload.yml workflow will create a new tag based on day and time for your testing purposes which is uploaded upon each push to the develop branch.
+This ".dev" tag does not affect the develop branch code at all.

+This means that a pr from feature branch to develop branch results in an automatic pypi build.
+If on the same day, a change to the develop branch occurs, then a new build is also generated with a differing ".dev" tag similar to `tycho-api:1.12.0.dev20230221030806`.

+To locate the ".dev" tagged pypi build, navigate to the corresponding workflow run in the `Github Actions` tab, called `build-dev-to-pypi` then click the dropdown for `Publish Package to Pypi` and the link to the package will be provided within.
+The .dev packages are not searchable in Pypi as this would distract from stable packages of the same name and cause confusion - see pep 440.

 ## Development environment
 1. git clone https://github.com/helxplatform/tycho.git --branch branch_name